avisi-cloud/terraform-provider-acloud/README.md

 # Terraform Provider Acloud

-Avisi Cloud Platform Terraform Provider for managing your Avisi Cloud resources using Infrastructure as Code pratices.
+Avisi Cloud Platform Terraform Provider for managing your Avisi Cloud resources using Infrastructure as Code practices.

 ## Documentation